33 Truths on What Women Love About Sex in Midlife

 27. Natural enhancers to amplify orgasm

-Think deep breathing, stronger pelvic floor muscles, or even mood-setting scents like citrus, vanilla or lavender.
+Deep breathing, stronger pelvic floor muscles, mood-setting scents.

 28. Exploring different types of orgasms